Unbeaten Vikings sail closer to a state berth - Austin Daily Herald

 Unbeaten Vikings sail closer to a state berth

-The top seeded Hayfield baseball team put together a big enough first inning power surge to put in prime position to get back to the state tournament when the No. 1 seeded Vikings beat No. 2 Lyle-Pacelli 13-3 in five innings in a Section 1A finals game in Seltz Field Monday.
+The top-seeded Hayfield baseball team put together a big enough first inning power surge to put it in prime position to get back to the state tournament when the No. 1 seeded Vikings beat No. 2 Lyle-Pacelli 13-3 in five innings in a Section 1A finals game at Seltz Field Monday.

-The Vikings, who are now one win away from a Class A State Tournament berth, put up nine runs in the first inning as every hitter in the Hayfield lineup had a hit or an RBI in the rally.
+The Vikings, who are now one win away from a Minnesota Class A State Baseball Tournament berth, put up nine runs in the first inning as every hitter in the Hayfield lineup had a hit or an RBI.
 Erik Bungum delivered a big blow with a two-run double to left field and Joey Tempel slapped a two-run double to right field to make it 8-0.

-Bungum’s double kickstarted a rally that saw six straight Vikings reach base with two outs.
+Bungum’s double kickstarted a surge that saw six straight Vikings reach base with two outs.

 “We knew right away that we had to come out hot and usually we’re not a first inning team,” Bungum said.
 “We had to come out and do something we’re not accustomed to and we had to keep the pedal down.”